 Maybe the real reason for Blizzard’s focus on e-sports is that they believe it will keep WoW alive long after it’s shelf life.
-Here’s a quote from May of 2008 with Tom Chilton Lead Designer and PVP architect with e-spots website GotFrag:
+Here’s a quote from May of 2008 with Tom Chilton Lead Designer and PVP architect with e-sports website GotFrag:

 Chilton: For our company, eSports has been a key to the longevity of several of our titles.
 With StarCraft celebrating its 10th anniversary, there are still active communities and eSports organizations that support it along with our other titles.
 The Blizzard eSports group is responsible for developing Blizzard Entertainment’s presence in the increasingly popular eSports scene.
 Its main role consists of preparing and operating tournaments around the world.
 Additionally, it provides third-party support for various eSports leagues and communicates balance feedback to the developers.

 It seems they are hoping for WoW to continue on in the future morphed from a PVE based MMO into a PVP e-sport.
 The problem is that WoW is a MMO, unlike Warcraft and Starcraft which were RTS games.
-How they believe they can really transition WoW into a full fledged e-sport is beyond me.
+How they believe they can really transition WoW into a full-fledged e-sport is beyond me.

 Another reason that Blizzard cares about e-sports is the buzz that announcing tournaments can provide.
 It helps keeps Blizzard in the news which is key to helping their stock prices.

 What I really take issue with in the Wired interview is the references to community.
 Here are some more comments on “community” from Morhaime: